Over the many years I’ve worked in the professional development space, I’ve heard a lot of advice and tips on navigating your career!

 This has given me a lot of perspective.

-When I was thinking about starting Pivot Journeys a few years ago, I did this and figured the worst case scenario was spending $30,000 in the first year, having only a handful clients who didn’t have a good time on a Pivot Journey, and my concept of combining travel and professional development just wouldn’t resonate or work at all.
+When I was thinking about starting Pivot Journeys back in 2015, I did this and figured the worst case scenario was spending $30,000 in the first year, having only a handful clients, and finding out my approach didn’t resonate with people.

 Then I figured, if that happens I’d have to go find another job.
 And you know what?
 I decided I could live with that.